Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

-\begin{Theorem} If $g(C)=1$ then \begin{enumerate} \item after choosing a point $O\in C$ there exists the structure of an Abelian group on the points of $C$, i.e., $C$ is an Abelian variety of dimension one. \item The linear system $|2O|$ defines a finite morphism of degree $2$
+\begin{Theorem} Let $C$ be a smooth projective curve of genus $g(C)=1$ over an algebraically closed field $k$ of characteristic $p\geq0$.
+Then \begin{enumerate} \item after choosing a point $O\in C$ there exists the structure of an Abelian group on the points of $C$, i.e., $C$ is an Abelian variety of dimension one, an {\em elliptic curve}. \item The linear system $|2O|$ defines a finite morphism of degree $2$

-\item There exists a $j$-invariant $j(C)\in k$ such that two genus one curves are isomorphic if and only if they have the same $j$-invariant. \item If $p\neq2$ then $\varphi$ is branched over four points and $j$ can be computed from the cross ratio of these four points. \item The linear system $|3O|$ embeds $C$ as a cubic curve into $\PP^2_k$.
-Moreover, if $p\neq2,3$ then $C$ can be given by an affine equation
+\item There exists a {\em $j$-invariant} $j(C)\in k$ such that two genus one curves are isomorphic if and only if they have the same $j$-invariant. \item If $p\neq2$ then $\varphi$ is branched over four points and $j$ can be computed from the cross ratio of these four points. \item The linear system $|3O|$ embeds $C$ as a cubic curve into $\PP^2_k$.
+Moreover, if $p\neq2,3$ then $C$ can be given by an affine equation (Weierstra\ss\ equation)

 for some $a,b\in k$. \end{enumerate} \end{Theorem}